sds-smith/rsm-hcd-coding-challenge/README.md

  * Docker for containerizing the app for deployment

  ## Demo the App:
  The app is hosted live at [https://dojto4s1hoazu.cloudfront.net/](https://dojto4s1hoazu.cloudfront.net/).
-Feel free to try it out, or click the thumbnail below to view a short video.
+Feel free to try it out, or click the image below to view a short video.

  [![video link](http://img.youtube.com/vi/AsdvD8i8Wd4/0.jpg)](https://youtu.be/AsdvD8i8Wd4)